-Important Note: Before you jump into the world of Kodi addons, we highly recommend you to install a Kodi VPN.
+Important Note: Before you jump into the world of Kodi addons, we highly recommend you to install a VPN on Kodi.
 This kind of software unblocks all of the available addons, new media sources, and keeps you 100% safe and anonymous online.
-Check out the best VPNs out there, or you can pick our top-rated suggestion, ExpressVPN.
+Check out the best VPN for Kodi, or you can pick our top-rated suggestion, ExpressVPN.

 This wouldn’t be a helpful guide to Kodi if we didn’t mention add-ons.
 These have the power to expand Kodi’s capabilities and to bring new types of content.
 The world of Kodi add-ons is incredibly large.
 You can find thousands of useful add-ons that can be installed from all over the Web.
 However, these are separated into two distinctive categories: official and unofficial add-ons.

 Developers of Kodi have their own repository of addons.
 These are so-called official addons which means they are maintained and offered via Kodi’s own software.
 Here’s how to browse the current selection.
 Also, don’t forget to check out the best official Kodi addons.

 - Open Kodi and navigate to ‘Add-ons’ using the main menu;

 - Click on the ‘Download’ button located in the left-placed menu;